📌 Overview

 end

-Now, Models/tables we’d move to the new database will inherit from AnimalsRecord.
+Models/tables inherit from AnimalsRecord to work with that database.
 For example a Dog class:

 class Dog < AnimalsRecord